 Original Research Articles should report the results of original research.
 The material should not have been previously published elsewhere, except in a preliminary form.
 They should not occupy more than 12 Journal pages.Review Articles should cover subjects falling within the scope of the journal which are of active current interest.
 Reviews will often be invited, but submitted reviews will also be considered for publication.
 All reviews will be subject to the same peer review process as applies for original papers.
 They should not occupy more than 12 Journal pages.
+(Occasionally the Editor will invite an author to submit a review; such commissioned reviews should be submitted using the Invited Reviews article category in the e-submission process.)

 A Short Communication is a concise but complete description of a limited investigation, which will not be included in a later paper.
 Short Communications may be submitted to the journal as such, or may result from a request to condense a regular paper, during the peer review process.
 They should not occupy more than 5 journal pages (approximately 10 manuscript pages) including figures, tables and references.Position Papers are informative and thought-provoking articles on key issues, often dealing with matters of public concern.
 These will usually be invited, but a submitted paper may also be considered for publication.
 They should not occupy more than 12 Journal pages.